Is the left right political spectrum still applicable

 I will find a better graph and post it but in the meantime , this was drawn by a right winger capitalist supporter probably an anarcho capitalist (orange circle) an ideology that is an oxymoron and couldnt exist in reality.
 But heres the errors ;

 Statist communist doesnt exist and is an oxymoron as communism is anti state .
-I would say the same about despotic socialism given socialism meaning today of "the common ownership of the means of production, distribution and exchange", any socialism like democratic socialism that has a state it would have to be democratic as democracy and freedom is the main aim of socialism..
+I would say the same about despotic socialism given socialism meaning today of "the common ownership of the means of production, distribution and exchange", any socialism like democratic socialism that has a state it would have to be democratic as democracy and freedom is the main aim of socialism.
 Social reformist is probably the modern social democrat which I call the neo democrats to distinguish them from pre WWI ones and are drawn too far to left while all liberalism is right wing as graphs 2 & 3 above .

 You could argue Leninism was despotic socialism as he redefined socialism as that transitory period between capitalism and communism they got stuck in.
-But Marxism is not , which is communism , therefore it should be with Anarcho communism and anarcho syndicalism which also believe in revolution.
+But Marxism is not , which is communism , therefore it should be with anarcho communism and anarcho syndicalism which also believe in revolution.

-If you are going to say an ideology is positioned by the way its implemented then liberalism would have to be very authoritarian as it took series of bloody revolutions to implement and is still held together with armys, police and prison and NAZIsm is very libertarian as NAZI party got power through democracy , it was elected. and passed legislation to make a dictatorship .
+If you are going to say an ideology is positioned by the way its implemented then liberalism would have to be very authoritarian as it took series of bloody revolutions and wars to implement and is still held together with armys, police and prison and NAZIsm is very libertarian as NAZI party got power through democracy , it was elected. and passed legislation to make a dictatorship .
 You cant rate one one way and others another way to suit your political agenda .
 They are still held together with armys police and prisons.

 In NZ it looks something like this.
-Except it also misses socialism the left side of the political spectrum.
+Except it also misses socialism on the left side of the political spectrum.

 Fascism is the hardest to pinpoint , while its based on conservatism ideology its economic policy is misunderstood .
 Not all 5 fascist states in 1930s were identical .
-Nazism however is mostly a made up ideology thou Hitler wrote 25 point program in 1921 when he joined the party and renamed .
-They still made up alot as it went along and applied .
+Nazism however is mostly a made up ideology thou Hitler wrote 25 point program in 1921 when he joined the party and renamed it.
+They still made up much of it as it went along and applied .
 Fascism including Nazism would be under capitalism by most peoples accounts because it was fundamentally a system of private property.
 Thou some in the right wing call it socialism but to do this you would have to accept Hitlers new rewriting of the definition of socialism ie Race based national socialism.
 Which fails most if not all of the definitions of socialism especially democracy,.
 It was government control of the economy to force workers and capitalists to cooperate together for the third Reich .
 Unions were banned and a one large govt controlled union used.
 It was nation syndicalism controlled by govt .
 The other thing was it was corporatist.
 If you insist its not capitalism then you would need a venn diagram (just for the economics).

 hhttps://www.quora.com/Is-using-the-left-right-political-spectrum-still-useful